arx-research/libhalo/docs/web-standalone.md

 # Using LibHaLo as a standalone JavaScript library in a classic HTML application

-You can use LibHalo as a single standalone JavaScript file, which could be included in a classic HTML application.
+You can use LibHaLo as a single standalone JavaScript file, which could be included in a classic HTML application.

 ## Pre-built JavaScript library